SamirAttar/Spring-Boot-Redis/README.md

 6. For redies configarion create seprat pakage as config.
 Where we are going to conncet redies connection factory.
 7. In this pakage create class as RedisConfig and annotaed as @Configration and   @EnableRedisRepositories.
-8. In that same class create one method as jediesConnectionFActory.
+8. In that same class create one method as jediesConnectionFactory.
 Where we have to define our hostname and port number.Also annoted this method with @Bean annotation.
 9. In oredr to acces redies server.
 We have to create rediseTemplate bean method and need configure it.